© Copyright Vetcall 2024 | Website design by Plato Creative

 17 Oct 2018

-The term for neutering a female dog is 'spaying'.
+The term for de-sexing a female dog is 'spaying'.
 When female dogs are spayed both ovaries and the uterus are removed.

-The term for neutering a male dog is 'castrating'.
+The term for de-sexing a male dog is 'castrating'.
 When male dogs are castrated both testicles are removed.

 Because both operations are performed under general anaesthetic your dog will need to spend the day with us and will need to be fasted (no food after 8.00pm in the evening the night before and no breakfast in the morning, water should be taken away at 7.00am).

-We like you to have an appointment with Colin or Claire (the vets) prior to the operation to check your dog is fit and well, and to discuss what is involved and any problems or concerns that you may have.
-Two days after the operation we schedule another appointment with you to make sure everything is okay and that your dog is recovering well.
+The vet will perform a pre-operative health check on the morning of the surgery to check that your dog is fit and well, and in good shape to undergo an anesthetic and surgery.
+We will phone you if there are any concerns.
+Two to three days after the operation we schedule another appointment with you to make sure everything is okay and that your dog is recovering well.
 A final appointment is required after approximately ten days to remove the stitches.

-At Vetcall the price includes all appointments, stitch removal, short acting potent painkiller (6-8 hours effect) and 24 hour anti-inflammatory painkiller injections given at the time of your dog’s surgery and 2 days of anti-inflammatory painkiller tablets to take home.
+At Vetcall the price includes the pre-operative health check on the morning of the surgery, post-operative check 2-3 days later and stitch removal, short acting potent painkiller (6-8 hours effect) and 24 hour anti-inflammatory painkiller injections given at the time of your dog’s surgery and 2 days of anti-inflammatory painkiller tablets to take home.

 We only use modern safe anaesthetic drugs, and all anaesthetics are monitored by a qualified veterinary nurse.

 You have the option to have a pre-anaesthetic blood test performed as well as having your dog put on intravenous fluids (fluid drip).